musana/backupfinder/README.md

 yet another old tool.

 backupfinder is a python based tool that support multi thread.
-It is not just directory/file brute-force tool.
+It is not a just directory/file brute-force tool.
 It performs brute-force attacks to find files using both common names wordlist techique and domain-related wordlist technique.

 ```